How To Make Friends As An Adult.

 #7 Feel What It’s Like To Self-Discover Alongside Other Women.
 Honestly, this has become one of my favorite ways of making new, very deep relationships.
 Here’s what you do:

-1) Determine something you’d love to develop more or try in your own life (business, read more, career, health, relationship, creativity, become more organized, find your flow (ahem!) …anything)
+1) Determine something you’d love to develop more or try in your own life (business, read more, career, health, relationship, creativity, become more organized, develop as a human and a being AND a mama in the next Mama WELL Village …anything

 2) Figure out what that thing is and then join a group that helps develop it.
 That environment is going to be pure magic and nourishment for your soul, and your likely to make some great friends